-On Tuesday, January 26, 2021, Emmanuel United Methodist Church will partner with the American Red Cross to host a blood drive at the church.
+On Saturday, March 27, 2021, Emmanuel United Methodist Church will partner with the American Red Cross to host a blood drive at the church.
 Scheduled donations will be accepted from 10:00 AM to 3:00 PM.
 Information on how to schedule your donation is below.
-A second blood drive at the church is scheduled for Saturday, March 27, 2021.

 For over 135 years the Red Cross has provided humanitarian aid, including more than 75 years of supplying blood to those in need.
 Each pint of blood collected can help save up to three lives and will touch the lives of many more.
 It is a great way to make a positive impact in our community and across the country.

 All blood types are needed, but donors with O negative, A negative or B negative blood are in most need.
 Type O negative is the universal blood type and what emergency personnel reach for in trauma situations when there is not time to determine a patient’s blood type.
 Type O positive is the most transfused blood type and can be transfused to Rh-positive patients of any blood type.
 Types A negative and B negative can be transfused to Rh-positive or negative patients.